romilly/s2ag-corpus/README.md

 This may take some time to run, depending on the speed of your computer and your internet connection.

 The download links will eventually expire.
-If this happens, repeat the download program which will skip over the files that you have already downloaded.
+If this happens, the download program will refresh the dwonload, skipping over the files that have already been downloaded.
+By default, it will try the download process up to three times.

 #### Update the database